Pro bono – good for the community, good for lawyers too

 To increase organisational and management skills

-• Firms often task their trainees to get involved with organising the firm's pro bono activity – scheduling, liaising with other organisations etc. Again, this is a way to improve skills early on in your career which you may not otherwise have the opportunity to practice
+Again, this is a way to improve skills early on in your career which you may not otherwise have the opportunity to practice.

-Volunteering is good for your mental health!
+Volunteering is also good for your mental health.
 It has been shown to decrease risk of depression, increase confidence, and give a sense of meaning and wellbeing.

 For firms

 • Volunteering promotes positivity amongst employees and can increase job satisfaction and retention rates.
-People generally feel proud to work in a firm which takes this kind of community work seriously
+People generally feel proud to work for a firm which takes this kind of community work seriously.

 • Involvement in student pro bono projects means access to bright, keen, passionate prospective lawyers.